-Excessive barking is one of the most common behavioral problems dog owners have to deal with.
+Dogs aggressively barking is one of the most common behavioral problems dog owners have to deal with.
 Not only is it annoying but you could also land in trouble with your neighbors.

-However, barking naturally occurs to dogs.
+However, barking naturally occurs in dogs.
 But unless you keep a herd or security dog, a house dog barking at just about anything they see.

 I will also outline methods to stop a dog from barking aggressively at the window.

 Reasons for dog barking at the window aggressively

 This is called alert barking.
 Dogs are territorial and will alert you whenever something unusual is taking place.

 The only problem with this is that everything happening on the outside could interpret as unusual.

 Cars, people, or even other dogs passing by your home could trigger your dog to bark aggressively.